 FAQs - Blood Donation

-The process is easy and usually takes less than an hour for whole blood and two hours for platelets.
+The process is easy and usually takes less than an hour for whole blood and two and a half hours for platelets.
 After answering a few questions about your medical history, you will undergo a brief mini-physical exam to determine your current health status.
 You can usually resume everyday activities almost immediately after donating.

 Screening tests for donated blood and platelets include: